DennieDan/DennieDan/README.md

 ### Hi there 👋

+🔭 I'm finding my interest by trying new things
+💬 Feel free to give some suggestions

 <!--
 **DennieDan/DennieDan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.